 The critical first step my clients and I collaborate on is determining what qualifications and qualities their target companies are looking for in candidates vying for the kinds of positions my clients are seeking.

-Without knowing what their target employers want and need, we can’t possibly define my clients’ brand and ROI value, and create resumes, bios, online profiles and other career marketing communications that will attract and resonate with their target audience, and clearly distinguish my clients as good fit candidates.
+Without knowing what their target employers want and need, we can’t possibly define my clients’ personal brand and ROI, and create resumes, bios, online profiles and other career marketing communications that will attract and resonate with their target audience, and clearly distinguish my clients as good fit candidates.

 For a successful executive job search campaign, plan to spend some time researching – unless you already have plenty of in depth company and industry information.